contagon/handbook/handbook/29-meetings-in-the-church.md

 Prayers in Church meetings should be brief, simple, and directed by the Spirit.
 Any baptized Church member may offer an opening or closing prayer.
 Children who are not baptized may pray in Primary.
 Leaders should avoid always asking a husband and wife to pray in the same meeting.

 Members should pray using words that express love and respect for Heavenly Father.
-In English, this includes using the pronouns _Thee, Thy, Thine,_ and _Thou_ when addressing Him.
+In English, this includes using the pronouns _Thee_, _Thy_, _Thine_, and _Thou_ when addressing Him.

 ## 29.7 Streaming Meetings and Holding Virtual Meetings